“I Was walking down the beach

 Silicon Valley, San Francisco, the City of Angels, Hollywood, Yosemite National Park, and the list goes on.
-These are only a few of California’s landmarks everybody should see at least once in a lifetime!
+These are only a few of the best places to visit in California, with landmarks everybody should see at least once in a lifetime!
 In the last century, California became appreciated and highly praised nationally and globally as the symbol of liberal democracy and equal opportunity America has been fighting for ages successfully.

 California, a tourist paradise